 In March 2015, Thailand became the latest Asian country to host a world-class motorcycling event, with the Superbike World Championship held at the state-of-the-art Chang International Circuit.
 The venue was opened in 2014, earning FIM Grade A and FIA Grade 1 classifications, and now strives to attract the biggest names in two and four-wheel motorsports.
-2018 will mark the first year MotoGP™ makes its way to the International Circuit, to host a motorcycle Grand Prix.
+2018 marked the first year MotoGP™ made its way to the Chang International Circuit

 Why we love Thailand and Buriram